Updated Sep 18, 2021. Many Thx to Karen R. for review, specific updates and other helpful suggestions.

 – A large monument: Bedford Lions Club, opened 2003.

 Another 200 m down the road, there is a small parking space to the right which leads into a woods road and the beginning of “The Loop” travelling counter-clockwise.
-This road also leads to a privately owned camp by the lake (see map).
+This road also leads to two very small privately owned properties by the lake.
+One had a derelict camp on it until the city recently had it removed. (see map).

 Signage at the big parking lot and at the beach repeats information about dogs.
 The beach area includes a large open grass area, a smaller sandy play area, changing facilities, bathrooms and a canteen type facility but not used as such recently.
 A sign indicates life guards are present 11 am to 5 pm July 1 to Aug 31, No Dogs on Beach, No Diving, No Alcohol.